-Thirdly, conjugate acts are occurrences, events, functioning.
-Such are the organic acts of intussusception, assimilation, excretion, the psychic acts of perception, conation, response, the intellectual acts of insight uniformulation, reflective understanding and judgment.
+Thirdly, conjugace acts are occurrences, events, functioning.
+Such are the organic acts of intussusception, assimilation, excretion, the psychic acts of perception, conation, response, the intellectual acts of insight and formulation, reflective understanding and judgment.
 Further, such acts are recurrent and their recurrence exhibits a regularity that establishes the relevance of schemes of recurrence.
-But the regularity in question lacks the fixed and rigid periodicity of the planetary system and, indeed, if the functioning of the organism, the psyche, or intelligence is to be understood, one must think not of some single scheme of recurrence but rather of a flexible circle of ranges of schemes, For the same organism, the same psychic habits and dispositions, the same intellectual development result in widely different operations under different conditions and in accord with different circumstances.
+But the regularity in question lacks the fixed and rigid periodicity of the planetary system and, indeed, if the functioning of the organism, the psyche, or intelligence is to be understood, one must think not of some single chains scheme of recurrence but rather of a flexible circle of ranges of schemes.
+For the same organism, the same psychic habits and dispositions, the same intellectual development result in the different operations under different conditions and in accord with different circumstances.

 Fourthly, conjugate forms are implicitly defined by empirically established explanatory correlations.
-Now just as the conjugate form, mass, was reached by Mexton, inasmuch as he reduced Kepler's planetary scheme of recurrence to his abstract laws of motion and gravitation, so also the conjugate forms of the organism, the psyche, and intelligence are to be discovered by proceeding from the schemes of organic, psychic, and intellectual recurrence to the underlying correlations.
-In both cases, one first discerns a regularity of events and then advances to the abstract relation that 1) is verified in the events, 2) implicitly defines the explanatory specification of the events, and 3) fixes by their relations to one another the conjugate forms.
-Inversely, once correlations are known, it is possible to work out lists of possible schemes of recurrence; from Newton's laws one can proceed to Laplace's account of planetary periodicity: from an understanding of the organism one can conclude to its behavior under given circumstances; from a synthetic account of insight one can set up the procedures of the mathematician, the natural scientist, and the man of common sonse.
+Now just as the conjugate form, mass, was reached by Newton inasmuch kepler's as he reduced the planetary z scheme of Kepler to his abstract laws of motion and gravitation, so also the conjugate forms of the organism, the psychi, and intelligence are to be discovered by proceeding from the schemes of organic, psychic, and intellectual recurrence to the underlying correlations.

+In both cases one first discerns a regularity of events and then advances to the abstract relation that 1) is verified in the events, 2) implicitly defines the explanatory specification of the events, and 3) fixes by their relations to one another the conjugate forms.
+Inversely, once correlations are known, it is possible to work out lists of possible schemes of recurrence; from Newton's laws one can proceed to Laplace's account of planetary periodicity; from an understanding of the organism one can conclude to its behavior under given circumstances; from a synthetic account of insight one can set up the procedures of the mathematician, the natural scientist, and the man of common sense.